Advertisement:

 Petit Manseng is a white-wine grape originating in southwest France; while it populates that entire region now, it is thought to have begun in Jurançon.
-It is generally considered one of the dozen and a half or so of world-class red-wine grapes (those in boldface in the varietals list to the left of the page), but almost entirely because of its role in the classic dessert-wine blends of the region.
+It is generally considered one of the dozen and a half or so of world-class white-wine grapes, but almost entirely because of its role in the classic dessert-wine blends of the region.
 It is only rarely bottled as a monovarietal, or even dominating ingredient of a blend, except as sweet wine.

-Petit Manseng is typically associated in such sweet wines with a few other regional-specialty grapes, notably the supposedly less "refined" Gros Manseng, Petit Courbo, and (in Pacherenc du Vic Bihl but not in Jurançon) Arrufiac.
+Petit Manseng is typically associated in such sweet wines with a few other regional-specialty grapes, notably the supposedly less “refined” Gros Manseng, Petit Courbou, and (in Pacherenc du Vic Bihl but not in Jurançon) Arrufiac.
 There are now plantings in the U.S. and Australia, whose winemakers are doubtless noticing the worldwide trend toward even more sweet wines, at least in mass consumption.
-At least some U.S. winemakers (the grape is especially popular in Virginia) now produce monovarietal bottlings, and some claim that the acid content leaves a sensory impression of less sweetness than their sugar content implies.
-(The relatively new "Jurançon sec" wines are typically mostly or entirely Gros Manseng.)
+At any rate, some U.S. winemakers (the grape is especially popular in Virginia) now produce monovarietal bottlings, and some claim that the acid content leaves a sensory impression of less sweetness than their sugar content implies.
+(The relatively new “Jurançon sec” wines are typically mostly or entirely Gros Manseng, which is more manageable.)

 The flavor of Petit Manseng is typically described in the terms usual in wine writing for rich whites.
 Alphabetically: apricot, baked apples, baked pear, beeswax, brown sugar, cinnamon, citrus peel, green apple, honey, honeysuckle flower, lemon curd, lemon marmalade, melon, mint leaves, orange marmalade, pineapple, popcorn [sic], ripe grapefruit, roasted almonds, ruby grapefruit, walnuts, white peach, and last but not least the inevitable "touch of stony minerality".
 We reckon you get the idea.
 (Wouldn't you like to be a wine writer when you grow up?
 And learn the difference between just plain grapefruit in wine flavors and ruby grapefruit?)
 All of which can be summed in Isaac James Baker's terse but sufficient "zippy acid and gobs of tropical fruit".